 The net effect of the impacts on radiation and cloud properties is to induce a net cooling of the climate system which acts to oppose the warming due to increases in greenhouse gases.
 Aerosols are also implicitly linked to climate change via climate feedback mechanisms.
 For example, some regions of the Tropics are expected to be subject to water stress in future climate projections, leading to desertification and the subsequent emission of more mineral dust.
 Biogenic aerosols emitted from plants may also be significantly affected by the health of vegetation, which is forecast to change under future emission projections.

 Recently, there have been suggestions that the cooling effect of aerosols could be harnessed to counteract the impact of global warming.
 Such 'geoengineering' options include the deployment of a fleet of sea-salt producing ships to brighten stratocumulus cloud decks or deliberate injection of sulphur dioxide into the stratosphere to reflect sunlight back to space.
-The aerosol group develops the aerosols emission, transport, and deposition schemes, and the interaction of aerosols with radiation and clouds within the Met Office Hadley Centre global models (e.g. HadGEM2-ES) to address the scientific questions summarised above.
+The aerosol group develops the aerosols emission, transport, and deposition schemes, and the interaction of aerosols with radiation and clouds within the Met Office Hadley Centre global models (e.g. Met Office climate prediction model: HadGEM2 family) to address the scientific questions summarised above.
 Satellite remote sensing methods have also been developed and used for model validation purposes.

 To maintain and develop aerosol schemes within the global models.

 To develop and study the impact of aerosols upon solar and terrestrial radiation (direct effect).

 To develop and study the impact of aerosols upon cloud microphysical and optical properties (indirect effect).

 To investigate the impact of aerosol direct and indirect effects upon climate.